Rene-Mayhrem/Game-crud-application/README.md

 ### How to use the project

-1. Download this repository
+1. Download this repository inside of the ubuntu wsl terminal (if you are in windows)

-2. Enter to the GAME-APP folder
+2. Enter to the GAME-APP folder inside of the terminal linux

 3. Create a sail alias